chainstacklabs/starknet-cairo-odyssey/Article-2.md

     # sets 3 as the value of the first element of the array
     assert [felt_array] = 3
-    # sets 15 as the value of the second element of the arrat
+    # sets 15 as the value of the second element of the array
     assert [felt_array + 1] = 15
     # sets index 2 to value 33.
     assert [felt_array + 2] = 33